Inventor or Solidworks, which software is a better choice in 2020? Or is there a clear winner between the two?

 I stick to my guns; neither of these apps is better than the other, so you are going to have to decide for yourself which is right for you.
 You can download a 30-day free trial of both of them and test them out for yourself.

 That being said, I’m going to do my diligence to show you how they stack up head-to-head.
-The differences are minor, and I’ll point some of them out, but you may decide that you prefer one or the other just because you like the name better.
+The differences are minor, and I’ll point some of them out.
+But, at the end of the day, you’ll have to decide yourself which one you prefer just because you like the name better.

 “Ooo Solidworks…sounds so cool…but Dassault is a weird word, I don’t know how I feel about that.
 On the other hand, Inventor is a very plain name…but Autodesk rolls off the tongue nicely, doesn’t it?
 Hmmm…tough choice…”